Freejack: Production

 The role of Julie Redlund was originally going to be played by Linda Fiorentino, but due to scheduling conflicts she dropped out and Rene Russo signed on to replace her.
 Shooting took place in Atlanta, Georgia.

 According to reports at the time of the production and interviews with some members of the cast and crew, the original version of the movie had a disastrous test screening, so producer Ronald Shusett was brought in to re-shoot around 40% of the movie and add more character scenes and humor.
 Emilio Estevez also mentioned how director Geoff Murphy let them down by focusing too much on action in his original cut of the film.
-Geoff Murphy claims that there was interference from production company Morgan Creek and that he asked for his possessory credit to be removed.
+Murphy claims that there was interference from production company Morgan Creek and that he asked for his possessory credit to be removed.

 Reception

 Critical reception

-The film received negative reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 26% based on reviews from 19 critics, with an average rating of 4.2/10.
+On Rotten Tomatoes, Freejack has an approval rating of 29% based on reviews from 21 critics and an average rating of 4.1/10.
 Audiences surveyed by CinemaScore gave the film a grade B−.
-Owen Gleiberman at Entertainment Weekly described it routine urban chase thriller with sci-fi gimmicks, and a "cheap mishmash of Blade Runner, RoboCop, and Total Recall."
+Peter Rainer of the Los Angeles Times said the film abandons its interesting premise and instead "devolves into a standard-issue chase picture".
+Rainer said the only reason to watch the film was for Murphy's direction, though he said Murphy's talents were wasted.
+Writing for The New York Times, Janet Maslin called it "overlong and unsightly".
+Owen Gleiberman at Entertainment Weekly described it routine urban chase thriller with sci-fi gimmicks, and a "cheap mishmash of Blade Runner, RoboCop, and Total Recall".

 On the Late Show with David Letterman, Anthony Hopkins called the film "terrible".